VHPL-UIS/pasur-cpp-terminal/README.md

 ## 🃏 Game Overview

-Pasur is a two-player card game where players collect cards from the table based on specific rules involving matching ranks or making sums of 11 with number cards.
+Pasur is a two/four-player card game where players collect cards from the table based on specific rules involving matching ranks or making sums of 11 with number cards.
 It involves strategy, memory, and a bit of luck.

 ---